Privacy Policy

 The identities of the CRAs, and the ways in which they use and share personal data are explained in more detail at TransUnion, Equifax and Experian.

-Fraud prevention agencies We share and collect data with fraud prevention agencies like CIFAS to prevent fraud and money-laundering and to verify your identity.
-These verifications for purposes of fraud prevention can result in refusal of services or credit products.
+Financial crime prevention agencies and service providers We share and collect data with financial crime prevention agencies and service providers like CIFAS to prevent fraud and money-laundering and to verify your identity.
+These verifications for purposes of fraud prevention can result in refusal of Tide Products and Services.

-Hosting and IT service providers IT vendors, including cloud storage providers, to securely store your personal data.
+Hosting and IT service providers IT vendors, such as cloud storage providers, to securely store your personal data.
 X

 Tide card manufacturers and delivery providers Card manufacturing, personalisation and delivery companies.
 X

-Payment processing partners and vendors Financial services providers, including card issuers, payment processors and banking partners to facilitate payment transactions.
-These third parties may be part of Open Banking, which means they may be able to send information they hold about your account and transactions to us (based on your consent).
+Payment processing partners and vendors Financial services providers, including card issuers like Mastercard, payment processors and banking partners to facilitate payment transactions and to provide associated services to you.
+These third parties may be part of Open Banking, which means they will send information they hold about your account and transactions to us (based on your consent).

-Identity and other information verification providers We work with third parties to verify the information you provide to us, for example your identity and address.
+Identity and other information verification providers We work with third parties such as Jumio to verify the information you provide to us, for example your identity and address.

-Partner platforms, providing business services We work with partners to offer you ‘add-ons’ to our service and products.
-Such products and services may include invoicing, bookkeeping, employee payroll and accountancy products and providers.
+Partner platforms, providing business services We work with partners to offer you ‘add-ons’ to the Tide Products and Services such as invoicing, bookkeeping, employee payroll, domain registration and accountancy.

 Social networks and other online platforms providers Social media sites, for the purposes of conducting market research, marketing campaigns, targeted and retargeted marketing and understanding the success of our marketing activities.

-These social media sites may check if you hold an account with them and, based on the characteristics they have about you, provide targeted advertising to you (for example, to show you tailored advertisements on their social media platforms, depending on your potential interest in Tide Products and Services).
+These social media sites will check if you hold an account with them and, based on the characteristics they have about you, display targeted advertising to you.

 Public data sources Companies House, LinkedIn and other public data sources.
 X

-Marketing, business development and sales partners Third parties that help us generate sales and marketing leads, and create and deliver our marketing activities.
+Marketing, business development and sales partners Third parties that help us generate sales and marketing leads, or to create and deliver our marketing activities.

-Data services third parties Such as data analytics and insight firms, for example to test the quality of our data, to improve the effectiveness of our crime prevention controls, etc. X
+Data services third parties Data analytics and insight firms that help us, for example to continuously test the quality of our data, to improve the effectiveness of our crime prevention controls, to generate synthetic data, etc. X

-Government and regulatory organisations Government, law enforcement agencies, authorities and regulatory bodies when Tide has to comply with its legal obligations.
-X
+Government, law-enforcement and court authorities Government, law enforcement agencies, public authorities, courts and regulatory bodies when Tide has to comply with its legal obligations.

 Our key partners as Data Controllers

-In addition to the above ways in which we process and share your personal data, Tide also shares this data with companies who are integral in allowing us to offer our products and services to members.
+In addition to the above ways in which we process and share your personal data, Tide also shares this data with companies who are integral in allowing us to offer the Tide Products and Services to Members.

 The companies listed below become Data Controllers in relation to your personal data shared with them.
 This means that if you would like to exercise any of the rights afforded to you by the personal data protection laws applicable to your case, these companies must be contacted separately from Tide.
 The following ways describe how and why we share your data with them: